Galois descent for higher Brauer groups

 \subsection{Acknowledgements}

 The author would like to thank Jean-Louis Colliot-Th\'el\`ene for pointing out some erroneous statements in an early draft and for suggesting some useful references.
 The author would also like to thank Bruno Kahn for making some helpful suggestions.
+Finally, many thanks go to the referee for carefully reading various drafts of this paper and suggesting many important corrections.